 BWIC activity fell moderately in both the ABS and CLO markets.
-About ξ for ABS and almost ξ lbn of CLOs traded on BWICs.
+About €750m of ABS and almost €1bn of CLOs traded on BWICs.
 On the ABS side, activity was less focused on new issue rotation, as the respite in issuance made room for relative value trades.
 As already mentioned, there has been a skew to the selling of UK automotives following the FCA probe, and mezzanine execution weakened during the month.
-Volumes in the primary CLO market drove spreads wider in the investment grade part of primary CLO market drove spreads wider in the investment-grade part of the stack, especially in shorter AAAs, which were 5-10bps wider.
+Volumes in the primary CLO market drove spreads wider in the investment-grade part of the stack, especially in shorter AAAs, which were 5-10bps wider.
 There was also an elevated level of equity activity in the CLO market, as investors rotated from higher beta names ahead of the end of the year.